jmcuneo/cs4241-final-project/README.md

 - **State Management**: Managing a frequently changing global state with Zustand, necessary for updating user statuses and new messages without performance issues.
 - **Session Persistence**: Implementing mechanisms to remember user sessions to local storage across tabs without requiring re-login.
 - **Socket.io Integration**: Coordinating real-time updates through Socket.io with Zustand state management.
+- **Encryption** We had originally inteneded to add a way for users to open up an end to end encrypted channel, however, we ultimately decided against it as the end to end encrypted chats would not transfer between different devices and would lead to a poor user experience.

 ## Contributions
-- **Eamon**: Focused on the authentication processes and socket implementation.
+- **Éamonn**: Focused on the authentication processes and socket implementation.
-- **Hanzalah and Rohit**: Handled all backend developments and database schema.
+- **Hanzalah and Rohit**: Handled backend developments and database schema.
 - **Everyone**: Contributed to frontend development and interface design.

 ## Accessibility Features